Dick Powell: Radio

+Return to films

 Powell took a break from tough-guy roles in The Reformer and the Redhead (1950), opposite his wife, June Allyson.
 Then he was back to tougher movies: Right Cross (1950), a boxing film with Allyson; Cry Danger (1951), as an ex-convict; The Tall Target (1951), at MGM directed by Anthony Mann, playing a detective who tries to prevent the assassination of president-elect in 1861 Abraham Lincoln.

 He returned to comedy with You Never Can Tell (1951).
 Powell had a supporting role in MGM's popular melodrama The Bad and the Beautiful (1952).
 His final film performance was in a romantic comedy Susan Slept Here (1954) for director Frank Tashlin.

 Even when he appeared in lighter fare such as The Reformer and the Redhead and Susan Slept Here, he never sang in his later roles.
 The latter, his final onscreen appearance in a feature film, did include a dance number with co-star Debbie Reynolds.

 Director

 By this stage, Powell had turned director.
 His feature debut was Split Second (1953) at RKO Pictures.
 He followed it with The Conqueror (1956), coproduced by Howard Hughes and starring John Wayne as Genghis Khan.
 The exterior scenes were filmed in St. George, Utah, downwind of U.S. above-ground atomic tests.
 The cast and crew totaled 220, and of that number, 91 had developed some form of cancer by 1981, and 46 had died of cancer by then, including Powell and Wayne.

-He directed Allyson opposite Jack Lemmon in You Can't Run Away from It (1956).
+Powell directed Allyson opposite Jack Lemmon in You Can't Run Away from It (1956).
 Powell then made two war films at Fox with Robert Mitchum, The Enemy Below (1957) and The Hunters (1958).